joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/06/world/africa/niger-coup-deadline.html?searchResultPosition=9

 **Train Derails in Pakistan, Killing at Least 30**\
-`An express train carrying about 950 passengers was traveling from Karachi to Havelian when 11 carriages fell off the tracks, officials said.`\
+`An express train carrying at least 950 passengers was traveling from Karachi to Havelian when 10 carriages fell off the tracks, officials said.`\
 https://nytimes.com/2023/08/06/world/asia/pakistan-train-derails.html?searchResultPosition=10